 Horton Plains National Park is situated in the central highlands of Sri Lanka close to Nuwara Eliya.
 It was a protected National park in 1988 and a UNESCO World Heritage site in 2010.
 Horton Plains National Park is a very special place in Sri Lanka.
 With diverse landscapes, rich wildlife and excellent hiking opportunities this is one of the best places to visit in Sri Lanka.
 During the hike you will pass the popular sites like Bakers Fall, mini World’s End and World’s End.
 The Horton Plains hike is one of the most beautiful and varied treks you will stumble across in this incredible country.

-Read the complete guide about Horton Plains National Park and the hike to World’s End to find all the information you need!
+Read the complete guide about Horton Plains National Park and the hike to World’s End

 Visit Trincomalee for the beautiful beaches